-This report highlights data from births occurring to Maryland residents in 2010 collected through the Pregnancy Risk Assessment Monitoring System (PRAMS).
+This report highlights data from births occurring to Maryland residents in 2009-2011 collected through the Pregnancy Risk Assessment Monitoring System (PRAMS).
 PRAMS is a surveillance system established by the Centers for Disease Control and Prevention (CDC) in 1987 to obtain information about maternal behaviors and experiences that may be associated with adverse pregnancy outcomes.
 Data are collected by surveying women who have recently delivered live born infants.

 PRAMS projects are conducted through cooperative agreements between the CDC and state health departments.
-PRAMS projects are currently underway in 40 states, New York City and South Dakota (Yankton Sioux Tribe).
+PRAMS projects are currently underway in 40 states and New York City, representing 78% of all U.S. live births.
 All surveys include a core set of standardized questions, which allows for multi-state analyses.
 In addition, each state can add questions tailored to meet its needs.
 The core section of the survey includes questions relating to prenatal care, obstetric history, smoking, alcohol use, physical abuse, contraception, economic status, maternal stress, and infant health.
-The Maryland-specific section of the survey includes questions on assisted reproduction, prepregnancy health, co-sleeping, contraceptive use, depression, oral health, chronic disease, physical activity, and infections.
+The Maryland-specific section of the survey includes questions on assisted reproduction, pre-pregnancy health, co-sleeping, contraceptive use, depression, oral health, chronic disease, physical activity, and infections.

-The PRAMS project in Maryland is a collaborative effort of the Center for Maternal and Child Health (CMCH), the Vital Statistics Administration (VSA) of the Maryland Department of Health and Mental Hygiene, and the CDC.
+The PRAMS project in Maryland is a collaborative effort of the Maternal and Child Health Bureau (MCHB), the Vital Statistics Administration (VSA) of the Maryland Department of Health and Mental Hygiene, and the CDC.
 Maryland began collecting PRAMS data from mothers who delivered in 2000.